wallarm/product-documentation/docs/latest/api-discovery/overview.md

 ![API Discovery – Sample Data](../images/about-wallarm-waf/api-discovery/api-discovery-sample-data.png)

 ## Enabling and configuring API Discovery

-API Discovery is included in all [forms](../installation/supported-deployment-options.md) of the Wallarm node installation, except for the Debian 11.x and Ubuntu 22.04 individual packages.
-During node deployment, it installs the API Discovery module but keeps it disabled by default.

 To start using API Discovery, enable and configure it as described in [API Discovery Setup](setup.md).